ozbeyahmet1/ledger-finance/README.md

 # Ledger | Financial Dashboard Dapp

-Ledger Financial Fashboard project is a blockchain based personal finance application.Made with NextJS, Typescript, Solidity,Ethers.js and Hardhat.
+Ledger Financial Dashboard project is a blockchain based personal financial management application.
+Made with NextJS, Typescript, Solidity,Ethers.js and Hardhat.
 This project includes:

 -Sign In With Ethereum (SIWE)